 Applicant Resources

-Please visit jobs.ucsc.edu to see a list of current job openings.
-If you are NOT a current employee, select External Applicants to access the external gateway.
-If you are a current UCSC employee, you will select Internal Applicants to log in with your CruzID and gold password to access the internal gateway via UCPath.
+Please visit jobs.ucsc.edu to access our current job openings.
+If you are NOT a current UCSC employee, select External Applicants to access the external candidate gateway.
+If you ARE a current employee, you will select Internal Applicants to log into the internal gateway via UCPath, and use your CruzID and gold password to access UCPath.

 Once you make your selection, you will have access to the complete list of open staff positions at UC Santa Cruz.

-If you are new to our jobs portal and need assistance applying for a position, please see our support pages below:
+If you are new to our jobs portal and need assistance applying for a position, please see our support pages:

 • IRD & Applicant Review Process - more information about how we use the initial review dates to route applications, and a general overview of the applicant review process